 Images with many intricate details also emphasize the poor quality of the image after you alter the image size.
 You’ll have to edit the image in software, before printing to avoid blurry letters.
 Format (raw, jpeg) will also determine the extent to which you can stretch the image without losing details.

 Photos taken with a mobile phone that result in low-quality images in jpeg format differ from professional camera photos shot in the highest quality raw image file that you can scale all you want.

 Can You Enlarge Old Photos?

-It’s possible to increase the size of old photos and turn them into quality prints.
-You’ll have to scan them at the highest resolution available for larger prints (600 ppi-1200 ppi).
+It’s possible to enlarge a picture of old photos and turn them into quality prints.
+You’ll have to scan them at the highest resolution available for a larger photo print (600 ppi-1200 ppi).
 However, to keep the quality following the scanning, don’t enlarge them to more than double their size—aim at 10%.
 Going overboard with the largest size will cause blurry prints.

 The same applies to old photos that are stored digitally but were taken before you got your hands on better equipment or captured them by mobile phone camera.

 To upscale photos and retain their quality in the editing program, you’ll have to:

 - Resample photos (for dpi lower than 300)